Saturday, December 2, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Easy to use, M-key and B-key support

-In other words, you can use it with any laptop computer that have an M.2 slot, regardless of which type.
+In other words, you can use it with any laptop computer that has an M.2 slot, regardless of which type.
 The RC100 also works with most existing desktop computers, including those without an M.2 slot, via an adapter.

 In my test, the drive appears supported by Windows 10’s native driver, just make sure you use version 1607 (released in 2016) or later.
 This means you can install fresh Windows on it just like you do with a standard SATA hard drive.
 I could also migrate a computer from a standard SATA drive to the RC100 without any problem at all.